 Pallets are usually rough so I sand them down to make them look better and prevent getting splinters.
 Depending on how rough it is, I just used 120 grit and then 220 grit to finish.

-I just use a piece of wood around and inch wide, center it on the hole and mark where I need to make the cuts.
+I just use a piece of wood around an inch wide, center it on the hole, and mark where I need to make the cuts.
 Using whatever saw you have, cut the pieces out and sand the rough edges.

-The wine rack is done, now all you have to do it hang it.
-I use 2, 2.5 inch screws and put them in studs because all the weight from the wine bottles.
-Depending on where you’re hanging it and the studs location, I put them in one stud, skip one and put them in the other so there’s 32 inches between screws.
+The wine rack is done, now all you have to do is hang it.
+I use 2, 2.5-inch screws and put them in studs because of all the weight from the wine bottles.
+Depending on where you’re hanging it and the location of the studs, I put them in one stud, skip one, and put them in the other so there are 32 inches between screws.
 Make sure you use a level before putting in the second screw.

 Thanks to gixxerjoe04 for this great project!